ferraric/Computational-Intelligence-Lab-2020/README.md

 For bagging, one needs to train multiple models with the option "do_bootstrap_sampling" set to true.
 Then proceed as described in the simple model averaging section.

 ### [Section to be named]
 For this section we used either data with or without unmatched parentheses.
-We differentiated what data we used for training and what for evaluation on the validation set.
+We differentiated what data we used for training and what data for evaluation on the validation set.
 This in total results in 4 different possibilities.

 In a first step we trained a model with unmatched parentheses in the training data, meaning on the original labeled dataset.
 For this the procedure is described above.
 Then we trained a model without unmatched parentheses in the training data.
 For that, set the config option "remove_rule_patterns" to true.